Knee osteoarthritis

 A physiotherapist can also assess whether or not knee braces and supports would be useful for you.
 You can use these as well as other treatments to help keep your knee stable and provide support.

-An occupational therapist is a health professional who can give practical assistance to help you manage with everyday tasks.
+An occupational therapist is a health professional who can give practical assistance to help you manage everyday tasks.
 They can advise you on changes you can make to your car, home or workplace to ease any stress on your knee.
-These may include fitting bath aids, chair and bed raisers, grab rails and extra stair rails.
+These changes may include fitting bath aids, chair and bed raisers, grab rails and extra stair rails.

 Medicines

 Painkillers can help to ease pain and stiffness, and improve your quality of life.
 Your doctor may recommend them if you’re still in pain after trying self-help measures.
 Creams and gels are usually the first painkillers that your doctor will suggest.
-These contain non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or a painkilling substance called capsaicin.
+These contain non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or a painkilling substance called capsaicin.
 You put these creams and gels directly on your knee.

-If these medicines don’t work, your GP may suggest NSAID tablets as well as, or instead of, creams and gels.
+If these medicines don’t work, your GP may suggest NSAID tablets as well as or instead of creams and gels.
 Your doctor will usually prescribe another medicine to take alongside NSAID tablets to protect your stomach and reduce the risk of side-effects.

 Surgery